mmbman/Katagiri/dogen.md

 ---

 This is an index to where references to [Dogen](glossary#dogen)’s works appear in [Katagiri Roshi's](glossary#katagiri) talks.

-**Note**: This is an early work in progress, and it only includes talks I have transcribed.
-I will update it as I add new transcripts.
+It only includes talks I have transcribed, and is a work in progress.

 ---
-# Fukanzazengi
+## Fukanzazengi

 Fukanzazengi – Dogen's "Universal Recommendation for Zazen" – provides the cannonical guidance for practicing zazen in the [Soto Zen](glossary#soto-zen ) school.
 It is often recited daily during [sesshins](glossary#sesshin).